Th3OneAndOnly/AdventEX/README.txt

                   (Without attachment)
 * (mix-in) Tall - Disallows putting things on top either completely or conditionally.
 * (mix-in) Low - Disallows putting things below either completely or conditionally.
-* (mix-in) Burnable - Something that can be burned by fire, either turning into char, or simply being shown as burned, or being too hot to handle.
-     - 'meltable = true' this is set to nil by default, but if enabled the object will melt instead of burn, changing descriptions a little bit and rendering the object completely useless.
-Careful with this!
-* (mix-in) Freezeable - Something that can be frozen (and thus made un-useable) and thawed, presumably.